 Lunch calls for a trip to the family-owned Joe’s Pizza and Pasta, which has been a local favorite for more than a decade.
 The homemade pizza is cooked in an authentic brick oven, and you can order large for the family or let everyone order their own 12-inch pizza and customize the toppings.
 For those who like Chicago-style, Joe’s also offers a stuffed pizza that’s sure to fill any appetite.

 In the afternoon, choose your adventure among the places children love.
 Celebration Station lives up to its name as a one-stop fun shop.
 It has bumper boats, arcade games, batting cages, miniature golf, go-karts, laser tag, paintball, and more.
 At Kids Empire children climb a multistory play structure with slides and ball pits.
 The birthday party bounce house gets a serious upgrade at Aim High, with a full-scale inflatable world for children to explore.

 “This concept revealed itself over time and in the end gelled together like no other,” according to restaurant founder Antonio Swad.
 “It’s a blend of contemporary and classic Southern touches with a real social, comfortable, fun atmosphere.
 And it’s all about the soul foods we love and crave.”

-On the menu you’ll find standards like chicken-fried steak, slow-smoked brisket and fried catfish.
-The restaurant features a large outdoor patio (with actual porch swings!) and has live music Friday and Saturday night.
+On the menu, you’ll find standards like chicken-fried steak, slow-smoked brisket, and fried catfish.
+The restaurant features a large outdoor patio (with actual porch swings!) and has live music Friday and Saturday nights.
 Enjoy a full bar (Lemon Hooch, anyone?), and if you don’t have room for one of its seven signature pies, you can buy a whole one to take home for later.
 You won’t be disappointed.